blacklightpy/vaultofknowledge/Problems with ISKCON and its founder Prabhupada.md

 	- Source: https://prabhupadavani.org/transcriptions/720420letok/
 - He criticized atheists

-Source: https://prabhupadavani.org/transcriptions/720420sbhk/ (talk addressing children, discussing Sreemad Bhagavatham 7.6.1, the story of Hiranyakashipu and Prahlaada)
+Source: https://prabhupadavani.org/transcriptions/720420sbhk/ (A talk addressing children, discussing Sreemad Bhagavatham 7.6.1, the story of Hiranyakashipu and Prahlaada)

 > This is a verse spoken by Prahlāda Mahārāja, Prahlāda Mahārāja, when he was a five-years-old boy, like all these children. _Kaumāra.
 Kaumāra_ age is called from five years to ten years.
 That is called _kaumāra._ So Prahlāda Mahārāja was born of an atheist father. **The father was atheist number one, Hiraṇyakaśipu.
 He is described as _rākṣasa,_ demon, like that. _Daitya.
 Daitya_ means demon.**